mikegcoleman/hybrid-swarm/README.md

     The top line shows the service is back on the `1.0` version, and running.

-7. Visit the website to makes sure it's running
+1. Visit the website to makes sure it's running

     That was a simulated upgrade failure and rollback.
 Next the service will be successfully upgraded to version 3 of the app.

-8. Upgrade to version 3
+1. Upgrade to version 3

-    ```
+    ```bash
     $ docker service update \
     --image mikegcoleman/atsea_appserver:3.0 \
     --update-failure-action pause \